endata/gopher/README.md

 # The Basics

-> The API examples in this documentation use the dot import notation for the purpose of clarity, as in:
+> For the purpose of clarity, the API examples in this documentation use the dot import notation as in:
- `import . "github.com/gopherlabs/gopher"`
-but it should be noted that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases.
+`import . "github.com/gopherlabs/gopher"` It should be noted, however, that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases.

 ## Routing